KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/generate/vignette_effect.rst

 .. rubric:: Description

 This effect/filter creates an adjustable vignette.
-It is similar to the :ref:`effects-vignette` effect but lacks the adjustment of the aspect ratio.
+It is similar to the :doc:`/effects_and_compositions/video_effects/generate/vignette` effect but lacks the adjustment of the aspect ratio.

 .. rubric:: Parameters